-- Disconnect appliance with its appliance main gas valve (control valve) and equipment shutoff valve from gas supply piping system.
-Pressures in excess of 1⁄2 psig will damage heater regulator. - 2.
+- 1. The appliance and its appliance main gas valve must be disconnected from the gas supply piping system during any pressure testing of that system at test pressures in excess of 1⁄2 psi (3.5 kPa).
+The appliance must be isolated from the gas supply piping system by closing its equipment shutoff valve during any pressure testing of the gas supply piping system at test pressures equal to or less than 1⁄2 psi (3.5 kPa). - 2.
 Cap off open end of gas pipe where equipment shutoff valve was connected. - Pressurize supply piping system by either using compressed air or opening main gas valve on or near gas meter. - Check all connections and joints in gas supply piping system.
 Apply mixture of liquid soap and water to gas joints.
-Bubbles forming show a leak. - Correct all leaks at once. - 6.
+Bubbles forming show a leak. - 5.
+Correct all leaks at once. - 6.
 Depressurize and relieve pressure in supply piping system. - 7.
-Reconnect heater and equipment shutoff valve to gas supply. - 8.
-Reconnected fittings must be checked for leaks in next section.
+Reconnect heater and equipment shutoff valve to gas supply. - Reconnected fittings must be checked for leaks in next section.